saychelsea11/Finance_And_Covid_Tracking_Dashboard/README.md

 - **Added new metrics**: Added *Shiller PE*, *Buffet indicator* and *FINRA debt margin* metrics to the dashboard as new measures of market valuation.
 - **Dashboard redesign**: Reduced the *VIX volatility indicator* data to only keep the current VIX value.
 This data was combined with the 3 new metrics and displayed as part of the same chart on the bottom-left.

+**11/10/21**
+- **Changed source for major indexes**: Now retrieving major indexes information using the Yahoo Finance API which is increasing compute time by a few seconds.
+No longer scraping the information from a web source.
+- **Added *Gold* and *Bitcoin* assets**: Added Gold and Bitcoin metrics part of the *Indexes and Assets* plot.
+These metrics are also being extracted using the Yahoo Finance API.
+- **Changed source for interest rates**: Now retrieving long-term and short-term interest rates from *Treasury.gov* which is an official source instead of *Ycharts*.
+Interest rates plot x-axis now covers the current month.